isaacnmm/pestpolicy-hugo2XX/content/posts/what-should-i-feed-my-bearded-dragon/index.md

 14. Raisins
 15. Kiwi
 16. Apricots
-However, you must be careful as you feed your bearded dragon with some of this soft fruit such as kiwi because they'll ferment due to their sugary nature� - which eventually causes teeth issues.
+However, you must be careful as you feed your bearded dragon with some of this soft fruit such as kiwi because they'll ferment due to their sugary nature - which eventually causes teeth issues.
 ## What Vegetables Can Bearded Dragons Eat?
 The baby of bearded dragons won't feed on most of the vegetables out there.
 Mainly, baby beardies eat 20% vegetables + fruits and 80% insects.
 Please don't feed the pet with pale vegetables such as celery or iceberg lettuce because they have limited nutrients.